BBBase-EHeresy/PPPub/docs/scenarios/rules_manual.md

 THE ARMIES OF THE LORD OF THE RINGS

-This manual covers all of the profiles for the characters from *The Lord of the Rings*â„¢ trilogy, from the noble warriors of Gondor that bravely fought against the forces of Sauron, to the fighting Uruk-hai that were bred by Saruman in the pits of Isengard to put an end to the race of Men.
+This manual covers all of the profiles for the characters from *The Lord of the Rings*™ trilogy, from the noble warriors of Gondor that bravely fought against the forces of Sauron, to the fighting Uruk-hai that were bred by Saruman in the pits of Isengard to put an end to the race of Men.

-The Armies of *The Lord of the Rings*â„¢ is a 240-page hardback tome that contains 27 different army lists, representing factions from both the films and the books; as well as 11 different Narrative Play Scenarios that faithfully recreate some of the most iconic scenes from both page and screen.
+The Armies of *The Lord of the Rings*™ is a 240-page hardback tome that contains 27 different army lists, representing factions from both the films and the books; as well as 11 different Narrative Play Scenarios that faithfully recreate some of the most iconic scenes from both page and screen.

-The Armies of *The Lord of the Rings*â„¢ is available now to help you begin, or continue, your journey into Middle-earth.
+The Armies of *The Lord of the Rings*™ is available now to help you begin, or continue, your journey into Middle-earth.

 ![](../media/rules_manual/image419.png)